solo work / 2018

-Dear Tokyo, is a small coffee table photobook featuring pictures I photographed during my time in Tokyo this past summer.
-Shot entirely in 35mm color negative film, the photos reflect my intimate perspective of the city’s beauty.
-Shooting pictures has been a casual hobby of mine for many years now, but it wasn’t until summer 2017 that I began to shoot analog film.
+Dear Tokyo, is a small coffee table photobook featuring pictures I photographed during my time in Tokyo, the summer of 2017.
+Shot entirely in 35mm color and black and white film, the photos reflect my intimate perspective of the city’s beauty.
+Shooting pictures has been a passion of mine for years, but it wasn’t until summer 2017 that I began to shoot analog film.

-Beyond just a photobook, this book is meant to serve as a love letter to Tokyo – a city that means a lot to me.
+Beyond just a photobook, this book is meant to serve as a love letter to Tokyo – a city I cherish deeply.
 It’s a place that taught me to love art, architecture, craftsmanship, design, food, and most importantly, my own ethnic and cultural identity (half Japanese and Caribbean).
 These photos serve as my visual documentation of the city, but also an expression of my gratitude for shaping who I am.

 Special thanks to: